shravv125-cmyk/smart-study-buddyy/README.md

+# 🚀 Developed for Unimerge 1.0 Hackathon

+An innovative and intelligent study planner built as part of the Unimerge 1.0 Hackathon, designed to revolutionize how students prepare for exams.
+This project combines smart scheduling, real-time progress tracking, and AI-driven planning to create a powerful productivity tool for modern learners.

+Crafted with a focus on efficiency, usability, and scalability, Smart Study Flow empowers students to take control of their academic journey with data-driven insights and structured planning.

 # 📚 Smart Study Flow

 An intelligent study planner and progress tracker that helps students organize their exam preparation with AI-powered scheduling.
 Create multiple study plans, track progress in real-time, and maintain a complete history of completed exams.